apache/couchdb/share/doc/src/config/http.rst

   :ddocname.:dbname.example.com = /:dbname/_design/:ddocname/_rewrite

-First rule pass wildcard as `dbname`.
+The first rule passes the wildcard as `dbname`.
 The second one does the same, but uses a variable name.
-And the third one allows you to use any app with `ddocname` in any database with `dbname`.
+And the third one allows you to use any URL with `ddocname` in any database with `dbname`.

 You could also change the default function to handle request by changing the setting :ref:`redirect_vhost_handler <config/httpd/redirect_vhost_handler>`